Matilda McNamara

-Matilda McNamara (/en/ MAK-nuh-MAR-uh; born 18 December 1998) is an Australian soccer player who plays as a defender for Adelaide United in the A-League Women and for Australia.
-She has played for AGF in the Danish Women's League.
+Matilda McNamara (/en/ MAK-nə-MAHR-ə; born 18 December 1998) is an Australian soccer player who plays as a centre-back for Campeonato Nacional Feminino (Liga BPI) club Racing Power and for the Australia national team.
+She previously played for A-League Women club Adelaide United and Kvindeliga club AGF.

 Club career

 Adelaide United

 McNamara made her senior debut for Adelaide United on the 19 December 2015 in a 5–1 win against Newcastle Jets.

 AGF

 In July 2022, McNamara left Australia to join Danish club AGF.

 Return to Adelaide United

-After 2 years in Denmark, McNamara returned to Adelaide United in August 2024.
+After two years in Denmark, McNamara returned to Adelaide United in August 2024.
+In July 2026, McNamara departed Adelaide United to pursue an opportunity in Europe, with the club receiving an undisclosed transfer fee.

+Racing Power

+Ahead of the 2026–27 season, McNamara signed for Campeonato Nacional Feminino (Liga BPI) club Racing Power.

 International career

 In June 2022, after an impressive season with Adelaide United, McNamara was called up to Australia's senior national team for their friendlies against Spain and Portugal.
 She made her debut on 15 November 2022 in a friendly against Thailand.